Ghostik2005/udplogserver/README.md

 # udplogserver
-Collect messages from udp socket and transgers they to DB
+Collect messages from udp socket and transfers they to DB or stdout